legendcodermartino1245/ldac-optimization-guide/README.md

 This reliably forces a valid LDAC renegotiation that **bypasses Samsung’s override**, without requiring SBC.

-✅ Benefits:
-- No need for 2-step switching
-- Avoids fallback to 96 kHz / 24-bit or SBC
-- Works even when BCC switches quickly (short or 0ms delay)
-- Requires no Music Center involvement

 👁️ **BCC GUI Reflects External Codec Changes**

 As of the latest update, BCC’s GUI reflects LDAC codec changes made by **other apps or the system**, such as: